rajivmanivannan/protobuf-demo/README.md

 # Decodes the binary data using the .proto definition
 protoc --decode=User proto/user.proto < binary_data.bin
 ```

+## Running the client Application
+Flutter project is under ```/client``` directory.
+You can open and run the flutter app with your choice of IDE like Android Studio or VSCode etc.,

 ## License
 This project is licensed under the MIT License